 And now let me guide you to a place that also reflects on Spain’s greatness, however, in a far less cruel and bloody way.

-However, the baroque era stands out notably with a strong presence of the great masters such as Francisco de Zurbarán, Bartolomé Esteban Murillo, and Juan de Valdés Leal.
+However, the Baroque era stands out notably with a strong presence of great masters such as Francisco de Zurbarán, Bartolomé Esteban Murillo, and Juan de Valdés Leal.

 Yet, there are also great works from the 19th century in which the Sevillian school lived up to a new stage of splendor that has begun during Romanticism.